mas-bandwidth/serialize/BUILDING.md

 First, download and install [premake 5](https://premake.github.io/download.html).

-Now go to the command line under the reliable directory and enter:
+Now go to the command line under the serialize directory and enter:

     premake5 gmake